netdata/netdata/docs/step-by-step/step-09.md

 db.createCollection("netdata_metrics")
 ```

-Next, Netdata needs to be reinstalled in order to detect that the required libraries to make this backend connection
+Next, Netdata needs to be reinstalled in order to detect that the required libraries to make this exporting connection
 exist.
 Since you most likely installed Netdata using the one-line installer script, all you have to do is run that
 script again.
 Don't worry—any configuration changes you made along the way will be retained!